Schmidt Ocean Institute: Expeditions and notable discoveries

+In January 2025, after the iceberg A-84 broke away from the George VI Ice Shelf, the team aboard SOI’s R/V Falkor (too) working in the Bellingshausen Sea modified their research plans to study the newly exposed seafloor.

+Rearchers of the Schmidt Ocean Institute using ROV SuBastian filmed the first footage in history of an alive colossal squid in March 2025.
+It was a juvenile colossal squid with a size of about 30 cm, filmed at a depth of about 600 meters near the South Sandwich Islands in the Atlantic Ocean.

 Outreach

 Schmidt Ocean Institute engages in a number of outreach and education activities in order to promote the research conducted aboard the ship.
-Some of Schmidt Ocean Institute's outreach activities include public ship tours, ship-to-shore connections, art exhibits, weekly blog posts, and social media updates.
+Some of SOI's outreach activities include public ship tours, ship-to-shore connections, art exhibits, weekly blog posts, and social media updates.
 In addition, all ROV dives are live-streamed for public viewing.
+SOI footage is available under a CC-NC license.

 Artist-at-Sea and Student Opportunities

 SOI provides opportunities for artists and student oceanographers to take part in research expeditions through Student Opportunities and Artist-at-Sea programs.
 Artist-at-Sea participants collaborate with the science team to create pieces inspired by oceanographic research.
 Pieces from the Artist-at-Sea program have been displayed around the world in a traveling exhibit.
 The Student Opportunities program provides undergraduate and graduate students a chance to take part in seagoing scientific research.